James120393/Godot-Porting-Project/README - Demo.md

 [Link to the Project Repository on GitHub](https://github.com/James120393/Godot-Porting-Project/tree/master)

-Once these are isntalled/extracted, just open the "project.godot" file located inside the project folder.
+Once these are installed/extracted, just open the "project.godot" file located inside the project folder.
-Then when promted locate and select the Godot executable that came with the engine.
+Then when prompted locate and select the Godot executable that came with the engine.

 The project should then launch.